aetperf/aetperf.github.io/_posts/2021-01-29-Saving-a-keras-model-with-data-normalization.md

     - The model's compilation information (if compile()) was called
     - The optimizer and its state, if any (this enables you to restart training where you left)

-Note that since we only load the model for inference in the later part of the post, we don't actually need the two last points.
+Note that since we only load the model for inference in the later part of the post, we do not actually need the two last points.

 ```python